rohit1901/boom-router/README.md

 ### `<Router hook={hook} parser={fn} base={basepath} hrefs={fn} />`

 Unlike _React Router_, routes in boom-router **don't have to be wrapped in a top-level component**.
-An internal router object will be constructed on demand, so you can start writing your app without polluting it with a cascade of top-level providers.
-There are cases however, when the routing behaviour needs to be customized.
+An internal router object will be constructed on demand, allowing you to start writing your app without a cascade of top-level providers.
+However, there are cases when the routing behavior needs to be customized.

-These cases include hash-based routing, basepath support, custom matcher function etc.
+These cases include hash-based routing, basepath support, custom matcher function, etc.

 ```jsx
 import { useHashLocation } from "boom-router/use-hash-location";